-Many people prefer to get traffic fast to their online business or marketing campaigns using paid advertising methods (like PPC) instead of waiting to generate free traffic using SEO (search engine optimization) methods which can take much longer for it to come to fruition, especially in markets which are highly competitive for keywords that you are trying to organically rank for.
+PPC can generate lots of online traffic really fast.
+Many people prefer to get traffic fast to their online business or marketing campaigns using paid advertising methods (like PPC) to “test” and see how “responsive” the market might possibly be rather than waiting around to get free traffic using SEO (search engine optimization) methods.
+SEO traffic can take much longer for it to come to fruition, especially in markets which are highly competitive for keywords that you are trying to organically rank for.

 (to see our 60+ traffic sources to start getting traffic fast to your online business or marketing campaign click on Traffic Sources For Your Website)

 PPC advertising is very flexible.
-You can have your ads displayed as to:
+You can have your ads do any of the following:

 - Displayed (24/7)